Chennai power cut: These parts of city to face power disruption today

-The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Mylapore and Porur for carrying out maintenance work in the city.
+The Tamil Nadu Generation and Distribution Corporation (Tangedco) has announced that power will be suspended in parts of Chennai today in Ambattur, Sothuperambedu, KK Nagar, Perambur, T Nagar for carrying out maintenance work in the city.

 Parts of Chennai will face a power shutdown from 9 am to 2 pm, with supply expected to resume before 2 pm if the work is completed.